-This pretty basement laundry area is actually quite efficient.
-The front-loading machines allow for a folding counter on top.
+This pretty basement laundry area is very efficient.
+The folding counter above the washer and dryer takes up no extra room.
 Photo by hgtvhome.

 Many of us have lived in (and still do) homes with the laundry area in the basement.
 For some of us it was a dark, scary basement.